 A Portrait in Time – The Writer’s Way

 Slowly; so very slowly she opens her eyes.
 In contrast she darts a glance around her.
-Had anyone noticed the passion that had suddenly and uncontrollably coursed though her body?
+Had anyone noticed the passion that had suddenly and uncontrollably coursed through her body?

 Her dress ripped from her hips leaves her barely shivering.
 She is slightly damp between her breasts and her whole form is glistening.
 The cool air from an open door, makes her nipples stand erect in anticipation of greater excitement to come.

 With some (but not much) relief, the darted glance tells her she is, still fully clothed.

 Yet, she may have well been stark naked.
 This is how vulnerable she is feeling right now.
 The tall, brooding yet handsome man, whose grasp is firmly around her waist has taken her there in less than two minutes; and reduced her to this wonderfully sated figure.

 Why?
 She has not known this man until tonight.

 Her hand moves fractionally down his back.
-He frowns, his eyes glowers into hers, deeply disdained.
+He frowns, his eyes glower into hers, deeply disdained.
 Now, is not the time to let go.
 Now – is not the time to let go!